Tips on how to manage small business finances.

 Take advantage of software.

 Good business software makes managing business finances much easier.
-Adobe Acrobat DC, for example, lets you convert spreadsheets and business documents into PDFs that are easy to share and view on any device.
+Adobe Acrobat, for example, lets you convert business documents and spreadsheets into PDFs that are easy to share and view on any device.
 You can also protect sensitive documents — like tax forms — with passwords and redact information, both offline and online.

-Discover many other ways Acrobat DC can help you run your business better.
+Discover many other ways Acrobat can help you run your business better.